 About working together:

 - The program is based on teamwork.
-Both you and your dog will be working hard toward a common goal: certification as an assistance team.
-The OFP team is here to support your success.
+Both you and your dog will be working hard toward a common goal: certification as a service dog team.
+The Operation Freedom Paws (OFP) team is here to support your success.

 - OFP may look to some like a charity, but we think of it as an organization that supports and enables you to achieve success.
 We’re not just giving you a dog, we’re giving you the tools you need to overcome challenges.